Our Mission & Traditions

 At the very beginning Camp was just a great idea without a name.
 While in the Pediatric Oncology Unit at the hospital discussing the possibility of a camp where “kids with cancer” can just be “kids”, one of the children still too young to attend exclaimed in frustration “but I want a camp to come ta!”.
 The name was perfect, and eventually she did get her “Camp Ta-Kum-Ta”.
 Today, she is one of the many survivors volunteering on staff!

 For 24 years Camp Ta-Kum-Ta took place in August at Camp Holy Cross on the shores of Malletts Bay, Lake Champlain in Colchester, Vermont.
 In early 2008 the T-K-T Board of Directors learned that the facility would no longer be made available as a campsite.
 A search began for a new, permanent home.
 In August of 2008, it was announced that Camp Ta-Kum-Ta would move to the former Willey Farm in the Town of South Hero, Vermont in the Lake Champlain Islands.
-There, a new camp is being built from scratch.
+There, a new camp was created.

 Although told by many that Vermont just wasn’t big enough to sustain such a camp, Ted and Debby went ahead with it anyway.
 Thanks to the support of the community, some 120 staff volunteers, and leadership from a seven member Board of Directors, Camp Ta-Kum-Ta has expanded from its one week summer camp to offering programs year round.